Thornton-le-Dale: History

 The area has been inhabited since at least the Neolithic era.
 A burial cart discovered nearby, at Pexton Moor, is estimated to have been made in 300 BC.
-The name of the village is thought to have been given by a group known as the Angles who settled here circa AD 500–540, after conquering the locals.
-An etymology report suggests that the name Thornton is from the ancient word thun, "where thorn bushes grew".
+The name of the village is thought to have been given by the Angles who settled here circa AD 500–540, after conquering the locals.
+An etymology report suggests that the name Thornton derives from the Old English lemmas þorn and tūn, "town of thorn bushes".

 Prior to the Norman Conquest, the area was under the rule of Saxon lords.
 In the Domesday Book of 1086, the settlement, with a population of 30, appears in three entries; it was then known as Torentune.
 Other nearby small settlements included Roxby, Farmanby, Thornton, Ellerburn and Leidtorp; four of these eventually joined to become the village.
 In 1066, the Lord was Earl Morcar and by 1086, the Crown (King William) owned this area; it was later transferred to Count Odo and his wife.
 By 1281, a Manor was built here, owned by John De Easton.
 In 1661, the owner was the Hill family; they built a new manor on the site of the old one.
 A 1921 report indicated the owner as Captain Richard Hill.
 Known as The Hall, and Grade II listed, the manor is now a residential care home for the elderly.
 The building's origins are stated as 17th century, "probably with earlier origins".

 There was a mill on Thornton Beck from at least 1200; the current mill was built in the 18th century and enlarged in 1919, when it was renamed Victory Mill.
 For nearly a century, the Burgess animal feed company has owned the mill, initially using it for manufacturing its products, and later as offices.
 By 2003, the building had been restored.
 As early as 1277, there was also a mill at Ellerburn.
 Weaving was a common industry from the 14th to the 18th century.
 The beck was diverted in the 19th century when a large mill complex with sluice gates was built.

 In the Middle Ages, Roxby, just west of the village, was a separate manor, which fell into the hands of the Cholmeley family in 1499.

 Sir Hugh Cholmeley, 1st Baronet, was born at Roxby Castle, then known as Thorton-on-the-Hill.
 The remains on Roxby Hill are a Scheduled Ancient Monument although none of the buildings remain.
 The area is also Grade II listed as "ridge and furrow earthworks [and] cultivation strips".

 Richard Rolle, the English hermit mystic, was probably born in Thornton-le-Dale in the 1300s.
 He authored many books on religious topics.

 All Saints' Church, Grade II listed, is centuries old and was altered several times: entirely rebuilt in the 14th century, though some earlier aspects still remain, and modified in 1681 and 1865.
 The existing copy of the church register includes listings as far back as 1538.
 Comber House, the former rectory on Church Hill, designed c.
 1840 by J. P. Prichett, is also Grade II listed.